 Absolutely not.
 While OptionAgent uses short-termed options, we do not typically enter and exit a position within a single day.
 In fact, we aim to enter a complex option position and then hold on to until it expires days later so we can book the full option premium as gain.
-Since the underlying is a market index such as the S&P500, there is absolutely no crypto involved.
-These options trade on regulated exchanges, such as CBOE (Chicago Board of Options Exchange).
+There is absolutely no crypto involved.
+The options we trade are listed on regulated exchanges, such as the CBOE (Chicago Board of Options Exchange).

 How is it possible that you can make money when the market goes down?

 We typically combine multiple hedged option positions in a single order, a so-called complex option position.
 Depending on how we structure this position, a positive return is possible in an up and/or down market.
 For example, if you sell an out-of-money call option, and the market goes down, then the option will expire worthless, and thus the option premium you received upfront will be a 100% gain if you kept the position until expiration.